Mmauz1001/trump-trader/README.md

 docker exec trump_trader_postgres pg_dump -U trump_trader trump_trader > backup_$(date +%Y%m%d).sql
 ```

-## Support & Issues

-For issues or questions, review:
-1. Application logs
+## 📈 Production Deployment

+For AWS deployment (Tokyo region):
+1. Use ECS/Fargate for container orchestration
-2. `system_logs` database table
+2. RDS PostgreSQL for database
-3. Telegram error alerts
+3. CloudWatch for logging
+4. Secrets Manager for API keys
+5. Application Load Balancer for high availability

+## ⚠️ Risk Warning

+**Trading with leverage carries substantial risk of loss.
+This system can result in complete loss of capital.
+Use at your own risk.
+Never invest more than you can afford to lose.**

-## License
+## 📝 License

 Private - Not for distribution

 ---

-**⚠️ RISK WARNING:** Trading with leverage carries substantial risk.
-This system can result in complete loss of capital.
-Use at your own risk.
+**Version:** 1.0.0
+**Last Updated:** October 2025
+**Status:** Production Ready 🚀